Do you hold special category data?

 • It is necessary to establish, exercise or defend of legal claims or the courts are acting in their judicial capacity

-There are 10 conditions – these are just a few examples.
+There are 10 conditions in total – these are just a few examples.

 You should determine your condition(s) for processing special category data and very clearly document it in order to comply with the GDPR.